russloewe/LoeweTechLogger/README.md

 then restart the apache2 server.
 It should download the certificate files to path specified in the apache .conf file.
 If not make sure the path in the conf file matches where the certbot downloaded the ssl files.

+# Misc

+## Dose calculation

+The dose calculation uses rates determined by the patients dose object.
+The actual calculation is done by javascript functions defined in

+		./logger/templates/logger/scripts/dose_helper.html

+Dose corrections base on CGM arrows are determined by figure 4.3 of

+	"A Practical Approach to Using Trend Arrows on the Dexcom G5 CGM System for the Management of Adults With Diabetes"

+of Journal of the Endocrine Society (Aleppo). [pubmed.ncbi.nlm.nih.gov/29344577](https://pubmed.ncbi.nlm.nih.gov/29344577/)

 # Citations